IrtizaNasar/CCI-Diploma23-CreativeCoding/week 9/APIs/README.md

 Some of these APIs require you to insert your API Key.
 This is a bit like a password which allow the API provider to know who is making each call.
 Feel free to ask more about this if you are not sure how to get one.

+Some of the examples below don'y have a draw() function to keep things short, of course you might need to add one depending on what you are working on.

 ## OpenWeather API
 - **Description**: Access weather data for over 200,000 cities with historical data over the past 40 years.
 This is the same API used in the weather example.
 - **p5.js Example**: